heig-vd-dai-course/heig-vd-dai-course/01.04-java-intellij-idea-and-maven/01-course-material/README.md

 > If you encounter issues, three solutions are possible:
 >
 > 1. Use an older version of IntelliJ IDEA (2024.xx).
-> 2. Use the installed version of Maven instead of the Maven wrapper.
+> 2. Use the installed version of Maven instead of the Maven wrapper by ignoring
+>    this verify specific configuration (keep the _Inherit from settings_
+>    checkbox checked).
-> 3. Update the Run/Debug configuration manually to use the Maven wrapper as
+> 3. Update the Run/Debug configuration manually to use the Maven wrapper by
->    shown in the screenshot below by saving the configuration and modifying the
+>    saving the configuration as it is and modifying the file
->    file `.idea/runConfigurations/Package_application_as_JAR_file.xml` as
+>    `.idea/runConfigurations/Package_application_as_JAR_file.xml` as follows
->    follows (untested, the error might still show up in your IDE but it should
+>    (untested, the error might still show up in your IDE but it should work on
->    work on the teaching staff's computers):
+>    the teaching staff's computers):
 >
 >    ```diff
 >      <component name="ProjectRunConfigurationManager">